UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 ### Construct dimensionality

 Construct dimensionality will be assess via Parallel Analysis (PA) and EFA.
-The factor structure emerging from these lorative analysis will then be submitted for CFA for further empirical validation of the solutions proposed.
+The factor structure emerging from these explorative analysis will then be submitted for CFA for further empirical validation of the solutions proposed.